Inspiration

 What's next for WX

-The next step is to fix the speech to speech translation.
-Afterwards, we want to recognize emotions through keywords and facial expression recognization so it can help those on the spectrum and the blind.
+We would like to add emotion detection using keywords and facial recognition.
+That could be helpful for people on the spectrum and folks who are blind.
 Furthermore, we want to able to analyze pictures for blind people so they can "see" through sound.

 Log in or sign up for Devpost to join the conversation.